GeorgePapageorgakis/route-tracker-java/README.md

 #### route-tracker-java
-A java Route Tracker (records a route and the statistics on google map with an option to post route's statistic information on a facebook account.)
+A java Route Tracker (records a route and the statistics on google map with an option to post route's statistic information on a facebook account.
+Based on deitel google map and gps tutorial)

 For Android version 2.+ developed in Eclipse IDE with android SDK, using android GPS technology, Google Maps API, Facebook API and SQLite database.